Discover Connecticut History

 Andy Horowitz is the Connecticut State Historian and an Associate Professor of History at UConn.
 He is the author of Katrina: A History, 1915–2015 (Harvard University Press, 2020), which won the Bancroft Prize in American history.
 Jacob A. C. Remes is a clinical associate professor of history at NYU’s Gallatin School of Individualized Study, where he directs the Initiative for Critical Disaster Studies.
 He is the author of Disaster Citizenship: Survivors, Solidarity, and Power in the Progressive Era (University of Illinois Press, 2016).
 Together, Remes and Horowitz edited Critical Disaster Studies (University of Pennsylvania Press, 2021).

 Questions?
-Contact Natalie Belanger, Adult Programs Manager, at nbelanger@connecticutmuseum.org.
+Contact Natalie Belanger, Public Programs Manager, at nbelanger@connecticutmuseum.org.

 TICKETS